EchoLinkTech/EchoLinkPlatform/EchoLinkDapp/docs/source/registration.rst

 Registration and Authentication
 -------------------------------
-When you browse to the link you will be shown a login page like the one below.
+When you browse to our `platform <http://test.ekolink.info>`_ you will be shown a login page like the one below.

 .. figure:: images/login.png
    :alt: Login page